List of The Sopranos characters: Tony Blundetto

 In "The Test Dream", Phil and Billy Leotardo kill Angelo in retribution for Peeps' death.
 This drives Blundetto into a rage, and he tracks down the Leotardo brothers, wounding Phil and killing Billy.
 By the end of Season 5, Tony Soprano is under heavy pressure to deliver his cousin to Johnny Sack (who has taken over his crime family after Little Carmine's abdication), explicitly so he can be tortured and killed by Phil Leotardo.
 After one of Soprano's associates Benny Fazio is badly beaten by Phil, Tony Soprano realizes that he is putting everyone in his crime family in jeopardy by protecting his cousin.
+Blundetto reaches out to his cousin asking him to take lookout for his children, during the call Tony liberates his long held guilt by telling him what occurred 18 years ago and why he his guilt compensated for Blundetto's preferential treatment.

 Tony Soprano is able to track down Blundetto at their uncle Pat Blundetto's farm and kills him with a shotgun in order to prevent his torture at the hands of Phil.
 He then gives Blundetto's location to Johnny Sack.
 Later, Phil arrives to find Blundetto already dead and is furious to be deprived of his vengeance.
 Tony Soprano then tells Christopher to bury Blundetto secretly, and in one piece, off the premises.
 Tony and Johnny reach an accord over Blundetto's demise, although Phil remains unsatisfied, and continues to have poor relations with Tony for the rest of the series.